hackclub/hackclub/workshops/hash-code-generator/README.md

 - Node.js

 ### Part 2: The Setup
-To set up a coding environment, i suggest you use [Repl.it](https://repl.it) as it sets everything for you with just one click.
+To set up a coding environment, I suggest you use [Repl.it](https://repl.it) as it sets everything for you with just one click.

 To get started, go to https://repl.it/languages/nodejs .